What can you do With Leftover Ham?

 How often do we get a huge ham for Christmas day then end up with leftovers but we don’t want ham sandwiches for the next month?
 The good news is you don’t have to!
-Here are a variety of ways to use it from breakfasts to main meals.
+Remember, you can freeze it in portions for future use.
+Or try any of the recipes below.

 Ok, I know it is not the same as bacon but it can often be used the same.
 Fry ham with eggs for breakfast or use it in any other recipe requiring bacon.